openssl/general-policies/policies/glossary.md

 _OpenSSL Management Committee_

-This group oversees all managerial and administrative aspects of the project.
-The OMC is the final authority for the OpenSSL project.
+In the past this group was overseeing all managerial and administrative aspects of the OpenSSL project.
+It was replaced by the OpenSSL Foundation Board of Directors and the OpenSSL Corporation Board of Directors.
-The OMC is governed by the [OpenSSL Bylaws] and the various policy documents.

 ## OTC

 _OpenSSL Technical Committee_

-This group oversees all technical aspects of the project.
+In the past this group was overseeing all technical aspects of the project.
-The OTC is governed by the [OpenSSL Bylaws] and the various policy documents.
+The responsibilities of OTC have been replaced by the changes noted in various policies between the OpenSSL Foundation and OpenSSL Corporation directors and the engineering managers of the OpenSSL Foundation and the OpenSSL Corporation.

 ## Patch release